CloudSnorkel/cdk-github-runners/API.md

 Use this with to provide access to GitHub Enterprise Server hosted inside a VPC.

+**Note:** This only affects management functions that interact with GitHub.
+Lambda functions that help with runner image building and don't interact with GitHub are NOT affected by this setting.

 ---

 ##### `securityGroups`<sup>Optional</sup> <a name="securityGroups" id="@cloudsnorkel/cdk-github-runners.GitHubRunnersProps.property.securityGroups"></a>